 WHY IT MATTERS

 For many students from lower- and middle-income families, a CC education is financially inaccessible.
 By creating 180 new scholarships, Colorado College will move one third of the way toward becoming a need-blind institution, one that doesn’t consider an applicant’s financial situation in admission decisions.
+As of April 23, 2018, $39.6 million has been raised for student financial aid and scholarships.

 WAYS TO MAKE A DIFFERENCE